PolVilniusTech/public.incident.reporting.timeline.md/timeline/Belarus.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-*    Something is wrong with Geopolitical situation when half of people shout: Crisis and other half - War.
+*    Something is wrong with Geopolitical situation when half of people shout: Crisis and other half - (non-international) War.
 In Medic terms: In Contrast it look like Disabled who's on wheel chair.
 *    Attackers and Defenders Political Systems shifts horizontically from Capitalism to Authoritarianism and back.
 In Medic terms: In Contrast it look like Authist who are cappable to do something.
 The Communism for very long already does not exist on these Parts of the World.
 *    High chance of Puppet regimes to Puppet individuals who are easily used of to do something unethical.
 In Medic terms: In contrast there exists high chance that it would look like Person who are attached to the Medical Devices and depend by them.
 *    In Lithuania there were already report about old individual-intellectual who asked his wife to end his life.
 In Medic terms: from Subjective opinion the Fight between your own Kin-Brothers and Sisters is inevitable and In the end only Yourself have the Power to solve the matter.